PrimaAestate/primaaestate.github.io/docs/PrivacyPolicy.md

 ## Contact information

-If you have any questions about this privacy policy, you can send an email to ppyujinpan@hotmail.com.
+If you have any questions about this privacy policy, you can email support@primaaestate.cloud.

 ## Changes to this policy